-Ensure you be aware of the cancellation policy prior to reserving.
-Many rental property contracts include an option for trip insurance.
-Trip insurance, which commonly costs between 1% - 5% of your standard rental home price, can provide guests with reimbursement of their vacation costs (and subsequent rental home costs) for any days missed as a result of personal health-related emergencies or weather, in addition to hurricane evacuation expenses, such as a unforeseen hotel stay or extra gas.
+Cancellation policies vary for each rental.
+Vacation home management companies and individual property owners often offer their clients the option to purchase trip insurance.
+Trip insurance, which normally costs anywhere between 1% - 5% of the standard rental rate, provides vacationers with reimbursement of their vacation costs (and subsequent rental costs) for any nights missed as a result of personal health related emergencies or weather, in addition to hurricane evacuation costs, such as a unanticipated motel stay or additional gas.

-When everything seems right, it's finally time for you to sign a rental agreement.
-Keep in mind that most rental agreements require a considerable rental deposit and/or security deposit to cover the property owner.
+When you think you've identified "the one", start the reservation process.
+Remember that most rental contracts will require a considerable rental deposit and/or security deposit to protect the home owner.

 During your Stay

-- Make certain to protect the rental owner (and your things!) by keeping the rental home locked up while you are away, just like you would at home.
+- Don't forget to protect the owner (and your stuff!) by keeping the rental secured when you are away, exactly like you would at home.

-- When your things are all out, do a walk-through of the rental home to be certain no property damage occurred during your remain.
-If it is possible, do this walk-out inspection with the property owner present.
-If the property owner is not available, make sure to take photos of the property to record its condition.
+- As soon as your things are all out, perform a walk-through of the rental home to be certain no property damage occurred in the course of your stay.
+Whenever possible, do this walk-out inspection with the property owner present.
+If the property owner is not available, make certain you take photos of the property to record its condition.

 - How would you feel about your choice?
 Many rental home management companies and rental search sites make it easy for travellers to provide feedback.
 If the property and/or property manager was excellent, they will appreciate your praise.
 If anything went wrong, we recommend being kind but completely honest about your rental experience.
 The best owners and managers will work very hard to solve the issue.